trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

 In order to prepare the study skin, the preparator first has to remove the skin using a scalpel and a pair of scissors in order to separate it from the flesh tissue.
 Afterwards, the skin is mechanically cleaned of fascia and fat remains.
 The muscles and tendons are then removed from the remaining bone structures (fibulas, skull, shoulder and forearm) – this process is also referred to as cleaning or “defleshing”.
-Removing the fat and fascia from the skin and defleshing the bones is an important part of the preparator's work, as the smell of fat and tissue remains attracts insects, which can ultimately damage the study skin in the collection by feeding on ill-prepared specimens.
+Removing the fat and fascia from the skin and defleshing the bones is an important part of the preparator’s work, as the smell of fat and tissue remains attracts insects, which can ultimately damage the study skin in the collection by feeding on ill-prepared specimens.

 <figure>